East Village, Manhattan: Gentrification, preservation, and present day

 In the late 20th and early 21st centuries the East Village became gentrified as a result of real-estate price increases following the success of the arts scene.
-In the 1970s rents were extremely low and the neighborhood was considered among the last places in Manhattan where many people would want to live.
+In the 1970s, rents were extremely low and the neighborhood was considered one of the least desirable places in Manhattan to live in.
 However, as early as 1983, the Times reported that because of the influx of artists, many longtime establishments and immigrants were being forced to leave the East Village due to rising rents.
 By the following year, young professionals constituted a large portion of the neighborhood's demographics.
 Even so, crimes remained prevalent and there were often drug deals being held openly in Tompkins Square Park.

 Tensions over gentrification resulted in the 1988 Tompkins Square Park riot, which occurred following opposition to a proposed curfew that had targeted the park's homeless.
 The aftermath of the riot slowed down the gentrification process somewhat as real estate prices declined.
 By the end of the 20th century, however, real estate prices had resumed their rapid rise.
 About half of the East Village's stores had opened within the decade since the riot, while vacancy rates in that period had dropped from 20% to 3%, indicating that many of the longtime merchants had been pushed out.

 By the early 21st century some buildings in the area were torn down and replaced by newer buildings.
-One example of this was in 2010, when actor David Schwimmer bought an 1852 townhouse on 6th Street and completely rebuilt it, despite having received several notices of its possible landmark status.

 Rezoning

 Due to the gentrification of the neighborhood, parties including the Greenwich Village Society for Historic Preservation (GVSHP), Manhattan Community Board 3, the East Village Community Coalition, and City Councilmember Rosie Mendez, began calling for a change to the area's zoning in the first decade of the 21st century.
 The city first released a draft in July 2006, which concerned an area bounded by East 13th Street on the north, Third Avenue on the west, Delancey Street on the south, and Avenue D on the east.
 The rezoning proposal was done in response to concerns about the character and scale of some of the new buildings in the neighborhood.
 Despite protests and accusations of promoting gentrification and increased property values over the area's history and need for affordable housing, the rezoning was approved in 2008.
-Among other things, The zoning established height limits for new development throughout the affected area, modified allowable density of real estate, capped air rights transfers, eliminated the current zoning bonus for dorms and hotels, and created incentives for the creation and retention of affordable housing.
+Among other things, the zoning established height limits for new development throughout the affected area, modified allowable density of real estate, capped air rights transfers, eliminated the current zoning bonus for dorms and hotels, and created incentives for the creation and retention of affordable housing.